-Language Acquisition Department
+Department of Language Acquisition

 Multilingual Learners and World Languages

 Our main goal is to ensure that all students, especially our Multilingual Learners, experience academically rich, culturally responsive-sustaining, and positive teaching and learning daily to improve their academic, language, and literacy learning outcomes during these unprecedented times.
-To accomplish this goal, the Four Daily Essential Practices can be incorporated in all scenarios and will benefit not only MLLs, but all learners.

 Multilingual Learners (MLL) / English Language Learners (ELL) Programs

 Transitional Bilingual Education (TBE) offers students of the same home/ primary language the opportunity to learn to speak, understand, read, and write in English while continuing to learn academic content in their home/ primary language.
 The students’ home/ primary language is used to help them progress academically in all content areas while they acquire English.
 The goal of the TBE programs at Yonkers Public Schools is to provide students with the opportunity to transition into a monolingual English classroom setting.
 However, there will always be home language instructional supports, allowing students the opportunity to develop bilingually.
 Yonkers Public Schools currently offers TBE programs in Spanish at Enrico Fermi School, Robert C. Dodson School, and Yonkers Middle/High School.